NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

 Graduates are immediately given access to registration with COSRT.
 Those who wish to progress to accreditation are required to complete another year

-Dermot Kelly, Justyna Kulczyk, Bernd Leygraf (course directors), Prof Divine Charura, Ass Prof Charmaine Bourg, Ass Professor Marieke Dewitte, Dr Chris Cartner, Anastassis Spiliades, Jeremy Sachs, Saquib Ahmad, Jean Miller, Dr Tiga-Rose Nercessian et al
+Dermot Kelly, Justyna Kulczyk-Lewinska, Bernd Leygraf (course directors), Prof Divine Charura, Ass Prof Charmaine Bourg, Ass Professor Marieke Dewitte, Dr Chris Cartner, Anastassis Spiliades, Jeremy Sachs, Saquib Ahmad, Dr Tiga-Rose Nercessian, Dr Waafa Eltantawy, Dr Stiofán Hatton, Jaqueline Morley, Andre Trichateau, Diane Hassall

 Fees